 Protected Why will it have this impact?
-Characteristic with will it have this impact?
+Characteristic

 Age

 Disability

 Gender reassignment

 Marriage & civil

 partnership

 Pregnancy and

 maternity

 Race

 Religion or belief

 Sex

 Sexual orientation

 The Council is committed to prioritising investment in schools and educating children and is not proposing any significant reduction to the Delegated Budgets for Schools.